-Data entry procedures have changed over the recent years.
-Operators entering data into a computer manually are being replaced by computer technologies, while the universal distinction between the three phases of data collection, data entry and data editing/checking is often becoming obsolete.
+Data entry procedures have changed over recent years.
+Operators entering data into a computer manually are being replaced by automated computer technologies, while the universal distinction between the three phases of data collection, data entry, and data editing/checking is often becoming obsolete.
 In general, greater automation of processes generally prevents some types of errors, but at the same time, it produces other types of errors.
-For example, errors in scripts during computer-assisted interviewing may cause systematic shifts in data and to detect such deviations in automated forms of data entry require different kinds of checks than data that are entered manually.
+For example, errors in scripts during computer-assisted interviewing may cause systematic shifts in data and to be able to detect such deviations in automated forms of data entry requires different kinds of checks in comparison to manually entered data.

 Minimising errors in survey data entry

 In the accordion below a summary of recommendations on minimising errors in survey data entry is given (UK Data Service, 2017a; ICPSR, 2012; Groves et al., 2004).

 In cases of errors ..

 Considerations in making high-quality transcriptions of qualitative data

 The most common formats of qualitative data are written texts, interview data and focus group discussion data.
 In most cases, interview and discussion data are firstly digitally recorded and then transcribed.
 Transcription is a translation between forms of qualitative data, most commonly a conversion of audio or video recordings into text.
 If you intend to share your data with other researchers, you should prepare a full transcription of your recordings (Bucholtz, 2000).